samuelsson/quadrilateral/packages/polygon-ui/README.md

 By changing the wrapping `data-theme` to another theme will use different css variables.
 You can currently use `light` or `dark` theme.
 You can toggle this dynamically and the components will render correctly in the browser.

 There is also a global style included in the package which is supposed to be used in conjunction with the components.
-Just add `import '@rektangel/polygon-ui/dist/styles/global.css'` in the same place as the `colors.css`.
+Add `import '@rektangel/polygon-ui/dist/styles/global.scss'` in a wrapping component.
+If you want to use the colors in your own design/components they are included as scss variables in `@rektangel/polygon-ui/dist/styles/colors.scss`. **Please note that these are scss files that probably need to be compiled if used in your project.**